robertliv327/Huffman-Encoding/README.md

 # Huffman-Encoder

 This program compresses and decompresses files according to Huffman Encoding.
-Unlike ASCII which uses 7 bits to encode each letter, Huffman Encoding uses variable-length codes; the words that have the highest frequency in the file use fewer bits.
+Unlike ASCII which uses 7 bits to encode each character, Huffman Encoding uses variable-length codes; the characters that have the highest frequency in the file use fewer bits.
 This implementation makes use of trees, maps, and priority queues.

 ## Files